Faculty Fellows Program

 6- assist in inviting internal and external guest speakers

 Faculty fellows should expect to allot around 5 hours of their time to the CTE each week.
 Faculty fellows will receive a $4,000 Faculty Fellows Stipend and a 3-credit course release per year.
 This release should be supported by the chair of your department and the dean of your college, before submitting the application.
-The CTE fellows will commit to a one-year term, with the option to renew for a second year with recommendation of the CTE director and the approval of the provost.
-Appointments will most likely begin in August 2023 and the fellows are expected to attend the Professional Development Day and New Faculty Orientation a week before classes begin.
+The CTE fellows will commit to a one-year term, with the option to renew for a second year with the CTE director’s recommendation and the provost’s approval.
+Appointments will most likely begin in August 2024 and the fellows are expected to attend the Professional Development Day a week before classes begin.

-The Center for Teaching Excellence (CTE) is announcing an application call for CTE Faculty Fellows for AY 23/24.
-Applications are due by April 7, 2023.
+Applications are due by March 17, 2024.
 To apply, please fill this form.
-Applications will be reviewed by the CTE Director, Dr. Houssein El Turkey, Assistant Provost for Assessment and Faculty Development, Dr. Maria-Isabel Carnasciali, and current CTE Faculty Fellow Dr. Danielle Cooper.
-Announcements of selected Faculty Fellows will be communicated at the end of Spring 2023 semester.
+Applications will be reviewed by the CTE Director and current CTE Fellows.
+Announcements of selected Faculty Fellows will be communicated at the end of Spring 2024 semester.

 Current Faculty Fellows